Skip to contents

 Depending on the options suppled to daemons(), mirai tasks may be distributed across local background processes or multiple networked servers in an efficient and performant manner.

-mirai may be used within Shiny’s ExtendedTask framework (in shiny >= 1.8.1) to create scalable Shiny apps, which are more responsive for a single user, as well as for multiple concurrent users.
+mirai natively supports Shiny ExtendedTask to create scalable Shiny apps, which remain responsive intra-session for each user, as well as inter-session for multiple concurrent users.

-‘mirai’ are accepted anywhere a ‘promise’, ‘future’ or ‘future_promise’ is currently accepted (with promises >= 1.3.0).
+‘mirai’ may be used anywhere a ‘promise’ or ‘future_promise’ would be accepted (with promises >= 1.3.0).

 By wrapping the runApp() call in with(daemons(...), ...) the daemons are set up for the duration of the app, exiting automatically when the app is stopped.